 Jump to:

-With just a few simple ingredients like vegetable broth, soy sauce, nutritional yeast, flour, and fresh herbs, this vegan gravy is rich, savory, and is perfect for cozy dinners or holiday gatherings!
+With just a few simple ingredients like vegetable broth, soy sauce, nutritional yeast, flour, and fresh herbs, this vegan gravy is perfect for cozy dinners or holiday gatherings!

 See recipe card for quantities.